NavpreetDevpuri/mongoose-sort-encrypted-field/README.md

 # How does it work?

 We create a sort order ID which is just a number in base 2^16, which is huge number system as compared to 10 base number system.
 We search in DB similar way to binary search but dividing the records into 100 parts intead of 2 parts in binary search.
 It generate sort order ID in O(1).

+Sort order generation is asynchronous using mongoose post middlewares.